 - You can also tint Pearlescent Glaze with Chalk Paint®.
 This will create a whole range of beautiful, shimmering pastels.
 Work with brighter, stronger Chalk Paint® colours and only add the smallest amount of paint – the pigment particles in the paint will dull the shimmering effects of the Pearlescent Glaze, so be economical!
 Have fun with experimenting with different colours using an Annie Sloan MixMat.

 - If you prefer Chalk Paint® Wax to Lacquer, apply this over the Pearlescent Glaze.
 The wax will take away some of the iridescence and create a slightly duller finish.
 By gently removing the wax from the glazed areas, you can bring back some of that lovely shimmer.

-Pearlescent Glaze is not suitable for outdoor use.
-If using in high traffic areas such as kitchens or floors, apply a coat of Lacquer over the glaze for extra protection.
-For more information please consult our Pearlescent Glaze Fact Sheet.
+- Pearlescent Glaze is only suitable for indoor use.
+If using in high traffic areas such as kitchens or floors, finish with a final coat of Chalk Paint® Lacquer for added protection.

 - For lots more tips, take a look at our Pearlescent Glaze Fact Sheet.

 Now you know how to use Pearlescent Glaze, you can have fun experimenting with lots of different Chalk Paint® colours to create the perfect, shimmering finish for your space.
 Pearlescent Glaze is a great way to create a high-end lustrous finish, whether you’re applying it directly over your paintwork or mixing your own iridescent pastels from scratch.
 Ready to try this out for yourself?
 Remember to support local by buying Pearlescent Glaze from your local Annie Sloan Stockist.
 When you’re done, take a picture of your finished project and share it with the Annie Sloan community using #AnnieSloan.